Zarch: Followup

 The followup to Zarch was a game using the same landscape engine, called Conqueror.
 In this game, the player controls a tank, and fights enemy tanks in a realistic manner.
 It was coded by Jonathan Griffiths and released on the Archimedes, PC, Atari ST and Amiga.

 V2000

 In 1998, ten years after Zarch was released, a sequel, V2000 (also known as Virus 2000), was released for Windows and PlayStation.
-It was developed by David Braben and his company Frontier Developments, who attempted to make the controls similar to but more forgiving than those of the original game.
+It was developed by David Braben and his company Frontier Developments, who tried to make the controls similar to, but more forgiving than those of the first game.